matthieugicquel/tgv/README.md

 # TGV - an experimental faster bundler and dev server for React Native, built on top of esbuild

-**⚠️ This will probably not work with your app, and may never, it's an experiment**
+**⚠️ This is experimental, you probably don't want to use it for anything serious right now**

 Known limitations:

 - You'll need a recent React Native version
-- May or may not work with latest hermes (0.9 - with RN 0.66), won't work with previous hermes versions
 - The compatibility between esbuild's output and React Native's JS runtimes is not clear yet, some JS features may break everything
+- Some very useful features like stack trace symbolication are not yet implemented

 # Goals

 - A dev server that runs all day long without getting in your way.
 It should handle things like branch switches, `yarn install` smoothly and you should never wait for it
-- Fast bundling (a few seconds) so that OTA deploys (codepush, expo...) are fast
+- Fast bundling (a few seconds) so that JS deploys (codepush, expo...) are fast
 - Smaller and faster prod bundles thanks to tree-shaking and ES modules scope-hoisting

 # Installation

-TGV requires node >= 16.
+Node >= 16 is required.

 This package is not yet published to npm.